opalj/java-bytecode-disassembler/README.md

 ## Getting Started

-You can install the package from the atom editor by searching for "TBD" or manually by downloading/cloning this repository.
+Currently you can only install the package manually by downloading/cloning this repository and following the instructions below.

 ### Installing